Raise your hand if you hate writing a business proposal. Yeah…I thought there would be that many of you…

 Furthermore, you will tell anybody, even those who are not listening, how much you hate writing and how much even your best attempt sucks.

 So you go to a meeting with a client and the discussion is meaningful and exciting.
 The client is ready to buy and you are ready to sell.
 You shake hands and in a casual, off-hand way, the client says: oh…just send me a proposal…

 You beam up you laptop, you rush to google, you type in “business proposal writing” and in less than a second you receive about 4,370,000 results!

 You quietly close your computer…you go to the refrigerator for inspiration…you give up and promise to get back to google and the client…

 That was then!

-A business proposal which takes the client to “YES” in 6 easy steps.
+A business proposal which takes the client from perhaps to “YES” in 6 easy steps.

 One that I use over and over when a client says “send me a proposal!”

-One that will take the “suck” out of even your worst attempt.
+One that will take the “suck” out of even your worst business-writing-proposal attempt.

-The only thing I hesitate to promise you is that following these 6 steps will make you like writing a business proposal.
+The only thing I hesitate to promise you is that following these 6 steps will make you fall in love with writing a proposal.